LeonidMew/CreateVirtualHost/README.md

 Download and unpack in desired installation directory.
 For command line usage make symlink to virtualhost-cli.sh in any bin folder in PATH.
 For gui usage install dependency by `sudo apt-get install yad notify-send` and run virtualhost-yad.sh, change values to desired defaults and click "save defaults" - this will create application shortcut as desktop file in local user application folder.

+    sudo ./virtualhost-cli.sh --subdomain=Website [...other options...]
+        Creates virtualhost website.localhost with document root
+        in /home/user/Web/Website/

+    ./virtualhost-yad.sh
+        Opens dialog to define config for virtualhost and mysql

 **Man page:**

     SYNOPSIS